bdionne/bitstore/Readme.md

 ### Full Text Indexing

-We've also added FTI to Bitstore, embedding the [work](http://github.com/bdionne/indexer) based on the ideas in the Armstrong book.
+We've also added FTI to Bitstore, embedding the [work](http://github.com/bdionne/bitstore/tree/bitcask/src/search) based on the ideas in the Armstrong book.
 Currently we index all the values in all the docs and then use the changes api to incrementally update the indices.
-Separate indices are kept for each database and stored as couchdb databases.
-You would think storing an inverted index in a couchdb would be kind of write heavy, and it is, but compaction handles this nicely and it's quite adequate for standalone single user usage, a typical scenario for the ontology developer.
+Originally we stored the indices as couch dbs, which works surprisingly well, but we've been expirementing with different back ends.
+Currently we are using [bitcask](http://github.com/basho/bitcask) which is an append only key value store.
+So far the performance of this is excellent.
+It has a merge opertaion which accomplishes the same function as couchdb's compact.
+This is necessary when writing an inverted index as the same records are written often.

 So basically: